ddev/ddev/docs/users/cli-usage.md

 ddev launch /install.php
 ```

 (Drupal 7 doesn't know how to redirect from the front page to the /install.php if the database is not set up but the settings files *are* set up, so launching with /install.php gets you started with an installation.
-You can aso `drush site-install`, `ddev exec drush site-install --yes`)
+You can also `drush site-install`, `ddev exec drush site-install --yes`)

 Quickstart instructions for database imports can be found under [Database Imports](#database-imports).